mxriverlynn/backbone.modelbinding/readme.md

 </select>
 ````

-will populate the `company` attribute of the model with "foo_bar", and will populate
+will populate the `company` property of the model with "foo_bar", and will populate
-the `company_text` attribute of the model with "Foo Bar Widgets, Inc."
+the `company_text` property of the model with "Foo Bar Widgets, Inc."

 There is no support for hidden fields at the moment, because there is no 'change' event
 that jQuery can listen to on a hidden field.